Local artist Victor Villegas recycles old light bulbs

 Some glass beer bottles are recyclable.
 Purchasers pay a hefty deposit for the

-bottles when buying a complete case at the suppliers.
-To get a refund the
+bottles when buying a complete case from the suppliers.
+To get a refund, the

 purchaser must return to the original location with the receipt, all of the beer bottles and the